How Generalization And Discrimination Can Affect Mental Health: A Guide

 In this article, we will explore the concepts of discrimination, generalization and how psychology and individuals can be affected by both.

-Classical conditioning can be defined as a type of conditioning that pairs an automatic response to a specific stimulus.
-To put it simply, classical conditioning may be a type of learning that happens unconsciously.
-The most famous example of classical conditioning to many is the theory of Pavlov’s dog.
+The concepts of classical and operant conditioning served as crucial components of early theories on learning and the development of new behaviors.
+Classical conditioning can be defined as a type of conditioning that pairs an automatic response to a specific stimulus, or a conditioned stimulus.
+To put it simply, classical conditioning is a type of learning that happens unconsciously.
+The most famous example of classical conditioning to many is the theory of Pavlov’s dog—a psychology book mainstay.

 Many believe that this sparked him to hypothesize that the reason the dogs were salivating was because they now associated their caretakers with being fed.
 To test this theory, Pavlov began ringing a bell prior to feeding the dogs.
 Just as he’d anticipated, the dogs began salivating at the sound of the bell—regardless of whether or not food was presented to them.

 To fully grasp the impact that classical conditioning can have, it can be helpful to review the concept of generalization.
-Generalization is defined by many as an aspect of classical conditioning that might refer to the brain's ability to generalize similar things—possibly influencing a pre-set response.
+Psychology has long sought to explain the ways humans learn to make deductions and simplify information.
+Generalization is defined by many as an aspect of conditioning that refers to the brain's ability to generalize similar things—possibly influencing a pre-set response.

 Many believe that the most famous example of generalization came from an experiment performed by behavioral psychologist John Watson in the year 1920.
 The “Little Albert” experiment is thought to have worked by introducing a 9-month-old child to a white rat and observing their interactions.